Find Affordable College Courses

 Full Natural Resources Conservation at Stanford University Report

-Out of the 16 schools in the Far Western US Region that were part of this year’s ranking, University of California - Santa Cruz landed the # 3 spot on the list.
-Located in the small city of Santa Cruz, UC Santa Cruz is a public school with a large student population.
+A rank of #3 on this year’s list means University of California - Santa Cruz is a great place for natural resources conservation students working on their doctor’s degree.
+Located in the small city of Santa Cruz, UC Santa Cruz is a public school with a fairly large student population.

 Of the 8 students majoring in conservation at UC Santa Cruz, 25% are male and 75% are female.